Lightning-AI/pytorch-lightning/.github/BECOMING_A_CORE_CONTRIBUTOR.md

 ### Pull requests

-- Pull requests are the evolution mechanism of Lightning, so quality is extremely important.
-Make sure contributors adhere to the guidelines described in the [contributing section](CONTRIBUTING.md#Pull-request)
+- Pull requests are the evolutionary mechanism of Lightning, so quality is extremely important.
+Make sure contributors adhere to the guidelines described in the [contributing section](CONTRIBUTING.md#Pull-request).

 - Some other PRs are for people who want to get involved and add something unnecessary.
 We do want their help though!
 So don’t approve the PR, but direct them to a Github issue that they might be interested in helping with instead!

 - Provide strong and valuable feedback during reviews.
 This is expected both when reviewing community PRs as well as PRs from other core contributors.

-### Project directions

-There are some big decisions which the project must make.
-For these I expect core contributors to have something meaningful to add if it’s their area of expertise.

 ### Diversity